ajgallard/neural-style-transfer/README.md

 the implementation of NST's (repos listed in the "Sources" section).
 I implemented a few modifications to suit my personal use case.
 Many models were created but sadly not all of them were worthy of being included in the repo.
-However, I hope that the models I *have* included and their resulting images are interesting to look at for you all.

 ## Architecture Details
 *insert image here -- from architecture file*